TEMPO-VINE: A Multi-Temporal Sensor Fusion Dataset for Localization and Mapping in Vineyards: CONCLUSIONS

 Through benchmark evaluations of both SLAM and place recognition tasks, we demonstrated the limitations in reaching robust performance from winter to summer, underscoring the need for further sensor fusion and SLAM research in these real settings.

-The dataset will be further enriched with future campaigns to reach at least 12 months of temporal coverage.
+As future work, the dataset will be extended to reach two years temporal coverage, including all the four seasons, and different trajectories.
+SLAM benchmarking will be enriched and open to the community, carrying out introspection analyses about strengths and failures of methods over the different field conditions.
 By providing multi-seasonal, multi-modal data under different vineyards and environmental conditions, TEMPO-VINE raises the bar of autonomous navigation benchmarking in agriculture, paving the way for the next generation of robotics and automation solutions.